samtools/htslib/docs/FORMAT_PLAN_SPEC.md

 `FLOAT1`, `FLOATN`, or `STR`.
 This keeps layout coverage flexible while memoizing the common "muscle memory" for repeated shapes.

+For rows whose widths can be predicted from the header and allele count, the interpreter can try a strict path before the observed-width pass.
+The strict path validates the observed maximum width while parsing and falls back to the observed-width interpreter if the row is sparse, malformed, string-bearing, or otherwise not byte-identical.
+Common numeric opcode tapes such as `GT2:INT2:INT1:INT1:INT3` and `GT2:FLOAT1:INT2:INT1:INT1:INT3` have shape-level executors that avoid the per-op switch.

+Planned integer parsing must be overflow-safe.
+If a value is outside the BCF int32 payload range, the planned parser falls back so the generic parser keeps its warning and missing-value behavior.

 ## Edge Fixture

 `test/format-plan-edge.vcf` is CCDG-shaped but includes records that exercise